Geothermal Heat Pumps

 So How Does a Geothermal System Get the Heat From The Earth

 A Geothermal HVAC System operates by using two types of heat transfer: Convection and Conduction.
 In heating mode, a closed-loop ground source heat pump provides winter time heating by extracting heat from the moisture in the ground by means of conduction (conductive portion) into a fluid, usually antifreeze, contained in a buried high-density polyethylene or polybutylene plastic tubing as this pipe does not rust, rot or corrode, and is inert to chemicals normally found in soil.

-In theory, heat can be extracted from any source, no matter how cold, but a warmer source allows for a higher energy efficiency.
+In theory, heat can be extracted from any natural source, no matter how cold the source is, but obviously a warmer source will allow for a higher and more effective energy efficiency.
 A liquid-to-air heat exchanger within the geothermal HVAC unit transfers the heat of the system to the warm air stream (convection portion) inside the home or building to replace traditional forced air furnaces and central air conditioning systems.

 In the cooling mode during the summer months, the process can be reversed so the heat pump extracts the heat from the warm air circulating inside the home or building (convection) and transfers it back to the soil outside (convection).
 Transferring the heat to a cooler space takes less energy, so the cooling efficiency of the geothermal heat pump gains benefits from the lower ground temperatures.
 Then we can see that a geothermal HVAC system uses the Earth as a heat source in the winter and as a heat sink in the summer.